 A common rumor surrounding exercise is that kids who work out will have stunted growth.
 This isn't true, according to a March-April 2019 review published in the Journal of Pediatrics.
-As the researchers note, exercise is safe for both pregnant women and young people throughout childhood and adolescence.
+As the researchers note, exercise is safe for both pregnant people and young people throughout childhood and adolescence.

 Scientists explain that exercise doesn't seem to interfere with growth in children.
 In fact, it helps them develop healthy bones and muscles as they age.
 Children will probably be better off if they exercise, so parents shouldn't be concerned about stunted growth if their children start a workout routine at a young age.

 The American Academy of Orthopaedic Surgeons agrees that exercise helps teenagers grow normally and maintain a healthy weight.
 When children have obesity, the extra weight places stress on their bones, wearing down the growth plates at the ends of bones and potentially stunting growth.